pmeeny/CI-MS3-FootballMemories/README.md

     - https://www.youtube.com/watch?v=Wfx4YBzg16s&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH&index=11
     - https://github.com/CoreyMSchafer/code_snippets/tree/master/Python/Flask_Blog
 - The project is structured as follows
-    - Administration: Contains a flask route for administration code, for example a dashboard
+    - administration: Contains a flask route for administration code, for example a dashboard
-    - Authentication: Contains a flask route for authentication for example login, register
+    - authentication: Contains a flask route for authentication for example login, register
-    - Errors: Contains a flask route for error pages for example 404
+    - errors: Contains a flask route for error pages for example 404
-    - Memories: Contains a flask route for memory code, adding, editing etc
+    - memories: Contains a flask route for memory code, adding, editing etc
-    - Static
+    - static
       - css (Project style css)
-      - Images (Project and readme images)
+      - images (Project and readme images)
-      - Js (Project javascript structured into individual files)
+      - js (Project javascript structured into individual files)
-    - Templates
-      - Html templates to match the routes for Administration, Authentication, Errors, Memories, Tournaments and a base.html file
+    - templates: Html templates to match the routes for Administration, Authentication, Errors, Memories, Tournaments and a base.html file
-    - Tournaments: Contains a flask route for tournament code, adding, editing etc
+    - tournaments: Contains a flask route for tournament code, adding, editing etc
-    - Util: Utilities, common code for example aws code for writing to an aws s3 bucket
+    - util: Utilities, common code for example aws code for writing to an aws s3 bucket

 ### Database
 - The website is a data-centric one with html, javascript, css used with the bootstrap framework as a frontend